Turn It Up (Armin van Buuren song)

 "Turn It Up" is a song performed by Dutch DJ and record producer Armin van Buuren.
 It was released on 15 March 2019 by the label Armind on Armada Music, as the ninth single from the album Balance.
-The song sounds similar with the 2018 Armin van Buuren's previous song "Blah Blah Blah".
+The song sounds similar to an earlier Armin van Buuren song, "Blah Blah Blah" (2018).

 Background

 Armin van Buuren declared about the song: "I'm always excited for the festival season because of the crowd's response to tracks like these.
 Nothing beats the feeling you get when fans go absolutely nuts to something you play, and 'Turn It Up' was made for that exact purpose.
 I'm really looking forward to playing this one all throughout the summer."